Letter from Birmingham Jail: Background

-Birmingham, Alabama, was known for its intense segregation and attempts to combat said racism during this time period.
+Birmingham, Alabama, was known for its intense segregation and attempts by some residents to combat said racism during this time period.
 For example, students at Miles College boycotted local downtown stores for eight weeks, which resulted in a decrease in sales by 40% and two stores desegregating their water fountains.
 The Alabama Christian Movement for Human Rights (ACMHR) had met with the Senior Citizens Committee (SCC) following this protest in hopes to find a way to prevent larger forms of retaliation against segregation.
 The SCC, a white civic organization, had agreed during this meeting to remove all "Whites Only" signs from downtown department stores, however failed to carry this promise through.
 The citizens of Birmingham's efforts in desegregation caught King's attention, especially with their previous attempts resulting in failure or broken promises.
-Their desire to be active in fighting against racism is what made King certain that this is where he should begin his work.
+Their desire to be active in fighting against racism is what made King certain that this was where he needed to begin his work.

-King met with President John F. Kennedy on October 16, 1961, to address the concerns of discrimination in the south and the lack of action the government is taking.
-President Kennedy seemed to be in support of desegregation, however, was slow to take action.
-Not only was the President slow to act, but Birmingham officials were refusing to leave their office, preventing a younger generation of officials with more modern beliefs to be elected.
+King met with President John F. Kennedy on October 16, 1961, to address the concerns of discrimination in the south and the lack of action the government was taking; President Kennedy seemed to be in support of desegregation, but was slow to take action, with Birmingham officials refusing to leave office in an effort to prevent a younger generation of officials with less discriminatory beliefs being elected.
 These leaders in Birmingham were legally not required to leave their office until 1965, meaning that something else had to be done to generate change.
-King, passionate for this change, created "Project C", meaning confrontation, to do just that.
-"Project C" is also referred to as the Birmingham campaign.
+King, passionate for this change, created "Project C", with 'C' standing for 'confrontation'.
+"Project C" was also referred to as the Birmingham campaign.

 The Birmingham campaign began on April 3, 1963, with coordinated marches and sit-ins against racism and racial segregation in Birmingham.
 The nonviolent campaign was coordinated by the Alabama Christian Movement for Human Rights (ACMHR) and King's Southern Christian Leadership Conference (SCLC).
 On April 10, Circuit Judge W. A. Jenkins Jr. issued a blanket injunction against "parading, demonstrating, boycotting, trespassing and picketing".
 Leaders of the campaign announced they would disobey the ruling.
-On April 12, King was arrested with SCLC activist Ralph Abernathy, ACMHR and SCLC official Fred Shuttlesworth, and other marchers, while thousands of African Americans dressed for Good Friday looked on.
+On April 12, Martin Luther King was arrested with SCLC activist Ralph Abernathy, ACMHR and SCLC official Fred Shuttlesworth, and other marchers, while thousands of African Americans dressed for Good Friday looked on.